What To Do In Lincoln UK In 2 Days

 BEST WAFFLES IN LINCOLN

-The place is really popular, so I would definitely go early morning as I did because in no time it was full.
+The place is really popular, so I would go early morning as I did because it was full in no time.
 I ordered the apple crumble waffle with custard that was to die for!
 I loved the sweetness of the apples and waffles topped with warm custard.

 The only thing I wish is that there were more places like this in the UK.